LiaOb21/FSP_assembly_benchmarking/README.md

 echo "Workflow completed at $(date)"
 ```

-**IMPORTANT**: make sure to set up your sbatch script according to your system settings.
+**IMPORTANT**: This is an example sbatch script.
+Make sure to set up your sbatch script according to your system settings.

+In alternative, you can launch Snakemake in a `screen` shell using `srun` for an interactive run.

 #### 3. Submit and monitor